AutoGIS-2018/Exercise-2/README.md

-# exercise-2-autograding
-Teacher's version of the Exercise 2 of Automating GIS processes course with solutions and automatic grading tests

 # Exercise 2

 This week we will focus on how to create geometries in Geopandas and how to re-project data and do some basic